 PressAmplifying youth voices for community transformation.

 Groundswell is a social justice organization that uses the arts as a vehicle to promote youth development and empowerment.
-The nonprofit was founded in 1996 by a group of New York City artists, educators and activists with the belief that art creates community, and community creates art.
+The nonprofit was founded in 1996 by a group of New York City artists, educators, and activists with the belief that art creates community, and community creates change.